What is Online Reputation Management?By Heidi Abramyk

 Aside from the fear of the unknown, businesses ready to adopt digital marketing find themselves facing some transitional or adoption challenges that include: not enough time (40%), not enough knowledge or expertise (37%), ad budget not large enough (33%) and not enough resources to hire dedicated personnel (21%) (LSA).

-(For the digital agencies and local media companies reading this right now, take note: only 33% of businesses admit to not having enough budget for digital marketing, which doesn’t include the options of either providing solutions in the form of software as a service (SasS) or performing their digital marketing activities for them through an agency approach.)
-For some tips on how to close more online reputation management sales, read here.
+(For the digital agencies and local media companies reading this right now, take note: only 33% of businesses admit to not having enough budget for digital marketing, which doesn’t include the options of either providing solutions in the form of software as a service (SasS) or performing their digital marketing activities for them through an agency approach).

 Online Reputation Management: Businesses Have Options